Newsletter snippet Social media snippet

 Colds, flu and other respiratory illness are common in schools during winter.
 Here are some simple tips to prevent the spread of illness:

-- Wash and dry hands thoroughly and often
+- Wash and dry hands thoroughly and often including after blowing your nose, coughing and sneezing, and after using the toilet.

-- Regularly clean high touch surfaces – door handles, taps, table tops, phones, computer keyboard etc
+- Regularly clean high touch surfaces – door handles, taps, table tops, phones, computer keyboard etc.

 For more information: